raulfraile/ladybug/doc/examples.md

 ## Extended objects/resources

 Ladybug allows extending any object or resource to display richer information.
-They are called `inspectors`.
-For example, there are built-in inspectors for MySQL resultsets or GD images:
+For example, the `ladybug-plugin-extra` package provides built-in inspectors for MySQL resultsets or GD images:

 ``` php
 <?php